IRS Form 8888 Instructions

 You should file Form 8888 with your federal income tax return.

+There may be one of several things happening here.
+Most likely, a rejection of one or more accounts by your financial institution simply means that you entered the wrong account information.
+As a result, your financial institution cannot find an account to accept the deposit and rejects it.
 If you entered the wrong account information, but it is accepted by your financial institution, then your tax refund might go to the wrong account.
-But it wouldn’t be rejected.
 In this situation, you’ll likely have to sort it out with your financial institution, as the IRS will not help you correct this mistake.

 If a math error results in a refund increase, the additional amount will be deposited into the last account indicated on your allocation form.